harness/developer-hub/docs/continuous-integration/use-ci/run-ci-scripts/run-a-script-in-a-ci-stage.md

 1. Go to the **Build** stage in the pipeline where you want to add the **Run** step.
 2. Select **Add Step**, select **Add Step** again, and then select **Run** in the Step Library.
 3. Enter a **Name** and optional **Description**.
 4. Depending on the stage's build infrastructure, specify the **Container Registry** and **Image** containing the binaries that the step needs to run your script.
 For example, a cURL script may require a cURL image, such as `curlimages/curl:7.73.0`.
-For information about when these fields are required and how to specify images, go to the [Run step settings reference](./run-step-settings.md).
+For information about when these fields are required and how to specify images, go to [Use Run steps](./run-step-settings.md).
 5. Select the **Shell** type and input your script in the **Command** field.
 6. Populate other [Run step settings](./run-step-settings.md) as necessary.
 For example: